Study the Past and Shape the Future as a History Major at SNHU

 Curriculum

-SNHU's undergraduate history program begins with a foundational education in both American and European history.
+SNHU's undergraduate history program begins with a foundational education in American, European, Asian and comparative history.
 The program also offers increasingly more opportunities to study world history and culture.

 All history degree majors complete required courses in historical methods and a senior colloquium, where they write a senior thesis.
-In addition, you may pursue a secondary interest in more depth since the degree allows for 21 credits in electives.
+In addition, you may select a concentration in American, European or Military history, or choose your own electives to focus on the historical issues that interest you most.

 SNHU's bachelor's in history program includes: